-The Lown Hospitals Index for Social Responsibility includes 3,709 general acute care hospitals in the U.S.
+The Lown Hospitals Index for Social Responsibility includes 3,764 general acute care and critical access hospitals in the U.S.

-Non-acute care hospitals, federal hospitals (e.g. Veterans Health Administration) and those outside of the 50 states and Washington, D.C. were excluded, as were hospitals run by Medicare Advantage programs (e.g. Kaiser Permanente), and specialty hospitals with more than 45% admissions for orthopedic, cardiac, or surgical procedures.
-We eliminated hospitals that were closed as of October 2020 by checking against Hospital Compare, a website run by the Centers for Medicare and Medicaid Services (CMS).
-Hospitals with patient volume below 50 annual patient stays were also eliminated as well as hospitals that did not perform any surgery in each of the three years spanning 2016 to 2018.
-This left a list of 3,709 hospitals: 568 for-profits, 2,405 private nonprofits, and 736 public nonprofits.
+Non-acute care and non-critical access hospitals, federal hospitals (e.g. Veterans Health Administration) and those outside of the 50 states and Washington, D.C. were excluded, as were Kaiser Permanente system hospitals.
+We restricted hospitals to those with emergency services.
+We made further restrictions based on hospitalizations during the pre COVID period 2018 - 2019: we used inpatient fee-for-service (FFS) excluding Medicare Advantage claims.
+We excluded specialty hospitals with more than 45% admissions for orthopedic, more than 45% for cardiac, more than 80% surgical procedures, more than 80% elective surgeries (among hospitals with > 45% surgical procedures).
+We eliminated hospitals that were closed as of October 2021 by checking against Care Compare, a website run by the Centers for Medicare and Medicaid Services (CMS) and formerly known as Hospital Compare.
+Hospitals with patient volume below 50 annual patient stays were also eliminated as well as hospitals that did not perform any surgery.
+This left a list of 3,764 hospitals: 549 for-profits, 2,444 private nonprofits, and 771 public nonprofits.

-We defined Safety Net hospitals as the top 20% of hospitals based on the proportion of patients eligible for both Medicare and Medicaid.
-The dual-eligibility ratio was measured as the number of dual-eligible patient days out of all Medicare patient days in the Medicare Provider Analysis and Review (MEDPAR).
+We defined Safety Net hospitals as the top 20% of hospitals based on their dual-eligibility ratio, the proportion of patient stay days eligible for both Medicare and Medicaid.